libreswitch/ops/docs/bgp_cli.md

 ```

 ##### Description
-This command matches the BGP extended community list attributes.
+This command matches the eBGP extended community list attributes.
 Use this command in route-map mode.

 ##### Authority
 Admin user.